Better experience in portrait mode.

 8. Kidnapped

-This grand period drama by Marco Bellocchio tells the terrifying true story of Edgardo Mortara, a six-year-old Jewish boy who was kidnapped from his home by authorities one night in Bologna in 1858.
-His parents (Fausto Russo Alesi, Barbara Ronchi) were told that when Edgardo was still a baby, he was secretly taken by a maid to be baptized, and therefore he must now be raised as a Catholic.
+This grand period drama by Marco Bellocchio tells the horrifying true story of Edgardo Mortara, a six-year-old Jewish boy who was kidnapped from his home by authorities one night in Bologna in 1858.
+His parents (Fausto Russo Alesi, Barbara Ronchi) were told that when Edgardo was still a baby, he was secretly taken by a servant to be baptized, and therefore he must now be raised as a Catholic.

 9. Ezra

-His ex-wife (played by Bobby Cannavale's real-life partner, Rose Byrne) wants the child to attend a school for children with special needs, but when the comedian is offered a chance to appear on a famous talk show in Los Angeles, he decides to take Ezra on a cross-country journey in the United States.
-"Cannavale knows he's got a great role and really makes the most of it," says Michael Rechtshaffen in The Hollywood Reporter.
+His ex-wife (Bobby Cannavale's real-life partner, Rose Byrne) wants the child to attend a school for special needs children, but when the comedian is offered a chance to perform on a famous talk show in Los Angeles, he decides to take Ezra on a cross-country trip.
+"Cannavale knows he has a big role and really makes the most of it," says Michael Rechtshaffen in The Hollywood Reporter.

 10. Kingdom of the Planet of The Apes